Kaons in hot and dense QCD: Numerical Analysis of Spectroscopic Parameters

 Conversely, thermal effects significantly modulate this evolution.
 At elevated temperatures ($T=100$ and $155$ MeV), the splitting curves shift upward toward the zero-line, indicating a reduction in the mass gap compared to the cold regime.
 This trend suggests a partial restoration of the vacuum symmetry in the hot and dense medium, as increasing thermal fluctuations tend to wash out the distinct scalar and vector potentials experienced by the strange and anti-strange quarks.
 Notably, at the highest temperature ($T=155$ MeV)—a regime representative of the fireball created in relativistic heavy-ion collisions—the curve terminates near $\rho \approx 1.5 \rho_{\text{sat}}$, likely reflecting the proximity to the chiral phase transition or the limit of the model's stability.
 Consequently, the in-medium mass splitting $\Delta m$ serves as a multi-faceted probe: it remains most dramatic in cold, dense matter where density effects dominate, yet becomes significantly suppressed under the extreme thermal conditions of a heavy-ion collision.

 Complementing the density-dependent analysis, Fig. (\ref{Fig:7}) illustrates the temperature evolution of the $K^\pm$ mass splitting, $\Delta m$, for several fixed nuclear densities.
 Consistent with Fig. (\ref{Fig:6}), the splitting is negligible at $\rho = 0$ but becomes increasingly negative with rising density.
 The mass splitting reaches $|\Delta m|\sim 0.35$~GeV near $\rho\simeq 3.2\,\rho_{\text{sat}}$ at $T=0$ and is partially quenched by thermal fluctuations.
 In the low-density regime ($\rho \leq 1.0 \rho_{\text{sat}}$), the mass difference remains relatively stable against thermal variations.
 However, at higher densities ($\rho \geq 1.5 \rho_{\text{sat}}$), a dramatic transition is observed: as the temperature exceeds $T \approx 100$ MeV, $\Delta m$ exhibits a pronounced downward trend.
 This behavior suggests that in a compressed medium, thermal fluctuations further amplify the disparity between the $s$ and $\bar{s}$ interactions, leading to a significant enhancement of the mass gap.
+To better understand this behavior, we analyze the relative contributions of different terms in the OPE for the $K^\pm$ mass splitting.
+We find that at $T=(0-50)$, $100$, and $155$ MeV, the quark condensate contributions are approximately $4.55\%$, $9.53\%$, and $32.17\%$, respectively, while the mixed quark-gluon condensate contributions are about $95.45\%$, $90.47\%$, and $67.83\%$.
+These results clearly demonstrate that the mixed quark-gluon condensate provides the dominant contribution over the temperature range considered.
+However, the quark condensate contribution increases significantly with temperature and becomes progressively more important.
+At low temperatures, the mixed quark-gluon condensate dominates, whereas the quark condensate becomes increasingly significant with rising temperature in determining the in-medium behavior.
 These results emphasize that the kaon spectral properties are governed by a non-trivial interplay between temperature and density, where thermal excitations act to exacerbate the symmetry breaking already initiated by the baryonic medium.